kapawlak/128A_Remote/lab2-magnetic field/lab2.md

 2. Align your iOLab such that the magnetometer is centered within the loop.
 3. Make sure your iOLab software is running and that the device is calibrated.
 4. Start recording.
 5. Briefly touch the wires to the battery terminals for no more than 1 second.
 This prevents overheating and battery drain.
+You should see two step pulses with different magnitudes.
+Then use equation 2 to calculate the current from the measured B field.
 7. Stop recording.
 8. Change the $z-$coordinate of your magnetometer by placing a book or similar object beneath it.
 9. Record the height of this object and repeat steps 4-7.

-AVOCADO -- The first two sentences of this paragraph don't really make sense.
-Similarly, the wires are touched to the battery terminals for under a second each time to avoid heating and battery drain.
-You can make two measurements at the same time.
-You should see two step pulses with different magnitudes.
-Then use equation 2 to calculate the current from the measured B field.
+::: Question

-9. Make a table with the loop radius $R$ , magnetometer height $z$ , $r=\frac{R^2}{(R^2+z^2)^{3/2}}$  , and the measured field strength in the $z$ direction, with appropriate units.
+Make a table with the loop radius $R$ , magnetometer height $z$ , $r=\frac{R^2}{(R^2+z^2)^{3/2}}$  , and the measured field strength in the $z$ direction, with appropriate units.

 :::Figure:Table